Register free — get 20% off your first certificate! 🎁 Register Free →

 What CEFR levels mean

-A1 and A2 are basic levels — you can understand simple phrases and introduce yourself.
-B1 and B2 are independent levels — you can handle most everyday situations and express yourself on familiar topics.
-C1 and C2 are proficient levels — you can understand complex texts and express yourself fluently and precisely.
+A1 and A2 are basic levels: you can understand simple phrases and introduce yourself.
+B1 and B2 are independent levels: you can handle most everyday situations and express yourself on familiar topics.
+C1 and C2 are proficient levels: you can understand complex texts and express yourself fluently and precisely.

 Most employers asking for "working proficiency" in a language expect B2.
 Academic programmes typically require B2 or C1.
+For a full breakdown of each level, see our CEFR levels guide.

 Certificate accuracy